ProcStack/procstack.github.io/docs/AIDev/esrgan_upresser.htm.md

    As the Discriminator is more of a 'check' and doesn't need to remember past states.

-   Perhaps if I grow this AI further, I may need to implement a memory for the Discriminator as well.
+   Who knows, perhaps if I grow this AI further, I may need to implement a memory for the Discriminator as well.

 But it seems to be working so far!